hecrp/2D-Particles/README.md

 I'm learning p5.js driven by curiosity.
 This is a project to explore and understand the library by creating a 2D particle flow visualization.
 It combines various effects such as noise-based movement, color transitions, fireworks, and interactive mouse effects like swirling and attracting to create a dynamic and engaging visual experience. 🌟🔮

+Check out the [the repository page](https://hecrp.github.io/2D-Particles/) to navigate the current implementation.

 ## Features

 - Dynamic particle system with customizable parameters 🔧